There is good news and bad news about the Greek ferry system and finding schedules to the islands.

 you may want to consider going to those with regular

-and notice which islands a particular ferry goes to.
+my Greek Island Synopsis and notice which islands are connected to other islands by ferry.
 Generally those are the islands you will have no trouble finding

 service between.
 For example if you go to Mykonos you will find it easy to go to Syros and Tinos.

 In the summer there is a daily boat between Santorini and Crete.
 Sifnos has daily

 boats to Milos, Serifos and Kythnos.
 Rhodes

 is connected daily to Patmos, Leros, Kalymnos

 and Kos.
 Lesvos has daily ferries to and from Chios.
 And my little island of Kea